kukrik/qcubed-filemanager/README.md

 **Any feedback is highly welcome and will contribute to improving or enhancing FileManager!**

-If you have not previously installed QCubed Bootstrap and twitter bootstrap, run the following actions on the command line of your main installation directory by Composer:
+If you have not previously installed QCubed-4 Bootstrap and twitter bootstrap, run the following actions on the command line of your main installation directory by Composer:
 ```
     composer require twbs/bootstrap v3.3.7